Kuvelet/Pricing_ChassisParts/README.md

 ```
 This tells : "How much of the variation in retail prices for Control Arm (Steel) can be explained by the variation in your cost to retailers?"

-Here are some of the results
+Here are some of the results:
 ![Picture3](https://github.com/user-attachments/assets/32a03206-564b-4eed-9996-3d125c2fc61e)
 ![Picture1](https://github.com/user-attachments/assets/8debbfba-7f73-4f0c-af2f-fa7df53cf153)
 ![image](https://github.com/user-attachments/assets/dc737202-98aa-4376-9903-6e6ea6103543)